L'Inconnue

 "L'Inconnue" is a short story by French author Guy de Maupassant, published in 1885.

 Synopsis

-On the Concorde bridge, baron Roger des Annettes meets a stranger who has "an effect... an astonishing effect" on him.
+On the Pont de la Concorde in Paris, baron Roger des Annettes meets a stranger who has "an effect... an astonishing effect" on him.

 Publication

 L'Inconnue was first published in the newspaper Gil Blas on January 27, 1885, before being reprised in the Monsieur Parent collection.